Trafl/ClinicaMicrosservice/README.md

 ## Documentation
 Each microservice has its own documentation in the Swagger standard for a better understanding of each End-point.
 Access "http://localhost:8761/" and open the Eureka graphical interface to find out which port each application is running on.
-After that, replace the connected port in http://localhost:"youPort" and add "/swagger-ui/index.html#/".
+After that, replace the connected port in "http://localhost:'youPort'/swagger-ui/index.html#/".

 ## Architecture
  ### Gateway Services: